Jcushman1116/Sparse-Matrix-Vector-Solver/README.md

 $$

 **Task 1c — COO to Ellpack-Itpack** (`COO_to_ELL_Mv_mult`)
-Stores nonzero values in a dense n × Nd matrix COEF with associated column indices in JCOEF, where Nd is the maximum number of nonzeros in any row.
+Stores nonzero values in a dense $n$ × $N_d$ matrix COEF with associated column indices in JCOEF, where $N_d$ is the maximum number of nonzeros in any row.
 Product computed as:

 $$
 z(i) = \sum_{j=1}^{N_d} \text{COEF}(i,j) \cdot v(\text{JCOEF}(i,j))